Skip to content

 QatarUkraine

-The Russian Ministry of Defence announced "completion of the liberation of the Luhansk People's Republic" on 1 April 1.
-More than 99% of Luhansk Oblast had been under Russian control since the 2022 annexation.
-The claim is marginal, not operational.
+Russia announced 'completion of the liberation of the Luhansk People's Republic' on 1 April 2026, despite more than 99% of Luhansk Oblast having been under Russian control since the 2022 annexation.
+Russia also communicated via US intermediaries that it intends to seize all of Donbas within two months.

 Peskov dismissed Zelenskyy's proposal for a ceasefire on energy infrastructure attacks, claiming Russian forces are advancing on all fronts.